Lukmanern/go-with-me/README.md

 # Special Projects

-- URL_extractor : for getting all URLs in one-page website
+- URL_Extractor : for getting all URLs in one-page website

 - Pow : Implementing recursion for a-simple-pow

 - FilesReader : Read 3-types of file : .txt, .env and .json files (but not finish yet)

+# Experimental / Not Finish Yet

+- HTML Form_Extractor : for getting all tag form (full, that contain all inputs) in one-page website.

+- Mock : Not finish yet.
+Its willbe implementing mock from another go-files.